 // Initialize the SDK with your API Key

-const CAPTAIN_DATA_API_KEY = "your_api_key"; // For production, use environment variables
+const CAPTAIN_DATA_API_KEY = "your_api_key"; // for production code, you should use environment variables and add proper check

 const cd = new CaptainData({ apiKey: CAPTAIN_DATA_API_KEY });